Glenelg’s Temptation Sailing offers private cruises and dolphin expeditions along South Australia's stunning coastline.

 Looking out at Henley Square and jetty from the Temptation catamaran.

-Sitting right up the front of the boat, I watched as the Henley Beach shoreline passed us by, bathed in golden light.
+Sitting right up the front, I watched as the Henley Beach shoreline passed us by, bathed in golden light.
 All our 30 or so sailing companions looked completely content.
 Some had brought their own cheese platters, while others were enjoying pre-prepared dinners (you can bring your own food on the sunset cruise).

 Just after we passed Grange, we made a gentle u-turn and began heading back to Glenelg.
 Music played over the boat's sound system, and we watched as the sky slowly faded from orange, to pink, to dark blue.
-At this point, the sea became choppier, with a considerable amount of water splashing onto those of us adventurous enough to be sitting right at the front.
-Being a 38℃ day, we welcomed the cooling spray and held on to the railing (and our drinks) as we braved the catamaran’s dipping bow.
+At this point, the sea became choppier, but having been a 38℃ day, we welcomed the cooling spray and held on to the railing (and our drinks) as we braved the catamaran’s dipping bow.

 Temptation Sailing offers 1.5 hour day or twilight cruises and 3.5 hour dolphin swim cruises.
 There are various packages which include platters, drinks or afternoon tea, or you can privately hire the boat for up to 50 people.
 For more information and to buy tickets, head to Temptation Sailing’s website.